Commit451/guidelines/android.md

     }

-When using the annotations on fields, you should ensure that the annotation remains on the same line whilst there is room.
-For example:

-    @Bind(R.id.layout_coordinator) CoordinatorLayout coordinatorLayout;

-    @Inject MainPresenter mainPresenter;

-We do this as it makes the statement easier to read.
-For example, the statement '@Inject SomeComponent mSomeName' reads as 'inject this component with this name'.

 #### 2.2.11 Limit variable scope

 The scope of local variables should be kept to a minimum (Effective Java Item 29).
 By doing so, you increase the readability and maintainability of your code and reduce the likelihood of error.
 Each variable should be declared in the innermost block that encloses all uses of the variable.